SA Pregnancy Record Guidelines

 If the SA Pregnancy Record is lost, the woman must be provided with another and information completed as required.

 The re-issued SA Pregnancy Record must then be marked “Second Copy” and the date of issue recorded.
 It is recognised that some information may be lost as a result of re-creating the SA Pregnancy Record.
+However, the woman’s medical record will contain clinical documentation of each antenatal visit, attendance or care provision.

 Filing of the SA Pregnancy Record